 In my opinion, thought leaders are people who publish content that encourages readers to take a fresh view on a topic or issue and results in a change in readers’ thinking or approach.
 Readers, after being informed with new knowledge or a new take on an issue, can then investigate different solutions to burning issues they are facing.

 Ask yourself if the topic you are writing your thought-leading content on is a high priority for your potential market at the moment.
-According to the Edelman and LinkedIn study, 60% of the decision-makers they surveyed in the UK, Germany and France reported that content relating to what they are working on is a critical factor in influencing them to engage with the content.
+According to the Edelman and LinkedIn study, 60% of decision-makers surveyed in the UK, Germany and France reported that content relating to what they are working on is a critical factor in influencing them to engage with the content.

-Your thought leading content should always aim to educate your readers, add value to their lives, expand their horizons and enhance their understanding!
+Your thought-leading content should always aim to educate your readers, add value to their lives, expand their horizons and enhance their understanding!
 The Edelman/LinkedIn study found

 that 73% of decision-makers surveyed believe 50% of the thought leadership they see lacked valuable insights – so watch out!

 Question if the content you’re producing in the name of being a thought leader has involved original and new research.
 Anyone can churn out existing research.
 Straight away, readers can see through artificial content that someone has produced for the sake of it, or purely to jump on the bandwagon, rather than adding anything new to the discussion or debate.